oxylabs/custom-parser-instructions/readme.md

 - Perform common string actions like conversion, indexing, and retrieving the length;

-- Do mathematical calculations, such as calculating the average, finding the maximum and minimum values, and multiplying values.
+- Do mathematical calculations, such as calculating the average, finding the maximum and minimum values, and multiplying values;

+- Save, reuse, and modify [Parser Presets](https://developers.oxylabs.io/scraping-solutions/web-scraper-api/features/result-processing-and-storage/custom-parser/parser-presets) by hosting them on our system;

+- View performance and usage statistics of a preset over time.

 This guide will teach you the fundamentals of writing custom parsing instructions in Python and will showcase Custom Parser in action.